drakkar-lig/walt-python-packages/doc/walt/doc/md/boot-modes.md

   are usually the most fragile components of a platform, so avoiding their use is preferable.

-The main disadvantage of this network boot method is the limited storage space on RAM.
-The following actions can be taken to avoid problems:
+In order to avoid exhausting the RAM space with created and modified files, WalT nodes also mount a **special memory swap device** at bootup if the WalT OS image supports it (recent default images do).
+It is based on `/dev/nbd0`, a "Network Block Device", so if the node starts swapping, data will actually be stored in a temporary file on the WalT server.

+However, please note that swapping can reduce the reproducibility of an experiment and might cause OS issues in extreme situations.
+So you should avoid getting to this situation by following these tips:
-* **Heavy operations on files should be prepared in the walt image** (e.g, using `walt image shell`), not run once the node is booted.
+* **Heavy operations on files should be prepared in the walt images**, not run on the nodes.
+You can use `walt image shell` or `walt image build` to prepare the OS images with those heavy operations (such as the installation of OS packages).
+  If a part of your setup procedure uses `walt node save`, it should be called with an image where those preliminary steps have already been applied.
 * **Large experiment result files should be generated in the directory `/persist` of the node**.
 This directory is excluded from the RAM overlay setup; instead, it is a read-write NFS share, so files stored there are actually stored on the server,